Profits and Gains from Business or Profession (PGBP)

 2) Dividend Income

-An assessee carrying on a business of dealing in shares and securities and earning income by way of dividends on such business assets shall be taxable, in respect of the dividends, under the head ‘Income from other sources and not under this head.
+An assessee carrying on a business of dealing in shares and securities and earning income by way of dividends on such business assets shall be taxable, with respect to the dividends, under the head’s income from other sources and not under this head.

 3) Winning from Lotteries, Races, etc.